ricardomaraschini/tagger/README.md

 Tagger keeps references to externally hosted Docker images internally in a Kubernetes cluster by mapping their `tags` (such as `latest`) into their references by `hash`.
-Allow Kubernetes administrators to host these images internally if needed.
+Allow Kubernetes administrators to host these images internally if needed and provides integration with docker and quay webhooks.

 ### Concepts